Rancelot/Rancelot/README.md

 # Hello, I am Rafael :raising_hand_man:
 I am a software developer that focuses on web-based technologies.
-I am passionate about front end frameworks like ReactJS and have some knowledge on backend mediums like NodeJS.
+I am passionate about front-end frameworks like ReactJS and have some knowledge on back-end mediums like NodeJS.
 I challenge myself to further my skills through making personal projects.
 I learn the best through doing with trial and error.

 - :earth_americas: I am currently working on getting a job as a software developer.